Never pour water down the drain when there may be another use for it such as watering a plant or garden, or for cleaning around your home.

-In the shower, turn water on to get wet; turn off to lather up; then turn back on to rinse off.
+In the shower, turn the water on to get wet; turn it off to lather up; then turn it back on to rinse off.
 Repeat when washing your hair.

 Don’t let water run while shaving or washing your face.
 Brush your teeth first while waiting for water to get hot, then wash or shave after filling the basin.

 Avoid flushing the toilet unnecessarily.
 Dispose of tissues, insects, and other similar waste in the trash rather than the toilet.

 Operate automatic dishwashers and clothes washers only when they are fully loaded.
 Set the water level for the size of load you are using.

 When washing dishes by hand, fill one sink or basin with soapy water.
 Quickly rinse under a slow-moving stream from the faucet.

 Store drinking water in the refrigerator.
 Don’t let the tap run while you are waiting for cool water to flow.

 Do not use running water to thaw meat or other frozen foods.
 Defrost food overnight in the refrigerator or use the defrost setting on your microwave.

 Kitchen sink disposals require lots of water to operate properly.
 Start a compost pile as an alternate method of disposing of food waste, instead of using a garbage disposal.
 Garbage disposals also can add 50 percent to the volume of solids in the sewer system.